Fellow disabled veterans, if you’ve ever wondered about the best way to get 100 VA disability, listen up because this expert-level guide is for you!

 The second part can be satisfied with a veteran’s existing service-connected disability rated at 0 percent or higher.

-The third part can be satisfied with a Medical Nexus Letter for secondary condition completed by a qualified medical professional.
+The third part can be satisfied with a Medical Nexus Letter for secondary conditions completed by a qualified medical professional.

 The major benefit of going after secondary service connection in a VA disability claim is it’s typically easier to prove the Nexus requirement, especially if you’ve been out of the military for more than one year.